ANurmi/zeroHETI/README.md

 Software examples are compiled with `make elf TEST=<testname>`

 The Verilator model is compiled with `make verilate`.
-Supplying `TEST` at this stage will directly load the elf `TEST` into the design through a simulatation backdoor.
+Supplying `TEST` at this stage will directly load the elf `TEST` into the design through a simulation backdoor.
 The simulation is run with `make simv TEST=<testname>`.
 The default program load is the compile-time preload, but can be overwriten by supplying `LOAD=JTAG`

 The targets can be chained into a neat one-liner: `make elf verilate simv TEST=<testname> (LOAD={JTAG})`